benschw/benschw.github.io/_drafts/spring-boot-actuator.markdown

 	- has a slew of community plugins for tracking the health of common components
 	- uses Nagios style checks just like Consul, so you can monitor your health endpoint with this too
 	- can serve as a metrics collector, passing on the data to something else (like graphite)
-- [Statsd](https://github.com/etsy/statsd/) collect your metrics with this, optionally with [codahale integration](https://github.com/jjagged/metrics-statsd/)
+- [Statsd](https://github.com/etsy/statsd/) collect your metrics with this, optionally with [codahale integration](https://github.com/jjagged/metrics-statsd/); also has Graphite integration
 - [Graphite](http://graphite.wikidot.com/) graph and expose your metrics once you have them
 - [Graphene](http://jondot.github.io/graphene/) integrate with graphite and protect your eyes from unnecessary bleeding.